| |

 changes things, doesn't it?

-After some more Internet search, I found another
+Thanks to some more Internet search, I found the

-picture of the Leap of Faith rock.
+picture on the right of the same Leap of Faith rock.
 I'm not

-You suppose that is the same guy out there from the
+You don't suppose that is the same guy out there from the

 Van de Horst photos?
 This might be another picture of the same guy in